 Here is my dramatized historical short story about the siege of Drégely, from my book “33 Castles, Battles, Legends”:

-There used to be sixty soldiers under Captain Szondi and his co-captain, Zoltay Lőrinc`s service but the King allowed the hiring of only further 40 soldiers.
+There used to be sixty soldiers under Captain Szondi and his co-captain, Zoltay Lőrinc`s service but the King allowed the hiring of only a further 40 soldiers.
 The rich town of Selmecbánya also sent 24 men, but no gunpowder.
 The repairs of the castle have been not finished, either.
 Szondi had two cannons but his second cannon what he had sent to Körmöcbánya Town to be repaired. could not arrive before the siege, either, Szondi and his 146 men swore to defend the old-fashioned castle to the end, knowing that General Teuffel denied sending reinforcement.

 They were resisting the Turks only for four days but these few days were legendary.
 Pasha Ali ordered Szondy to surrender the castle and after the refusal, he had the outer palisade put on fire.
 Szondy had to withdraw into the inner castle, behind old-fashioned stone walls.
 The Pasha had an earthen rampart built and placed his cannons there.
 After two days of bombardment, the castle and its high gate-tower were in ruins.